LizzyonGit/court_love/README.md

 - Sell gift cards for tennis lessons.
 - Users can add themselves to a wait list for fully booked lessons and get notified in case someone canceled.
 - Users can choose to get notified by email when new lessons have been added.
+- You can only book lessons according to your level.
 - Reviews page for Court Love as a company.